-Me Method of Inspection Reason for rejection 1.
+Method of Inspection Reason for rejection 1.
 If such devices are fitted, check adequate signage is displayed in the passenger compartment advising passengers that they are being monitored / recorded.
 1. If such devices are fitted, adequate signage is not displayed in the passenger compartment advising passengers that they are being monitored / recorded.
-2. Check any such equipment is maintained in working order, fitted overtly and in such a way as not to present any danger or hazard to any passenger.
-Note: It will be the driver / proprietor's responsibility to comply with all aspects of the law regarding such surveillance equipment.
-2. Any such equipment is not maintained in working order, fitted overtly and in such a way as not to present any danger or hazard to any passenger.
+Check any such equipment is maintained in working order, fitted overtly and in such a way as not to present any danger or hazard to any passenger.
+Note: It will be the driver / proprietor's responsibility to comply with all aspects of the law regarding such surveillance equipment. a way as not to present any danger or hazard to any passenger.